alex-orkuma/cybercog/content/post/build-and-host-a-blog-or-website-for-free-without-any-coding-skills-in-50-mins.md

 - All the header related templates deal with the headers
 - The nav.html takes care of the navigation bar.
 To add or remove components on the navbar, modify the nav.html
 - as you would expect all the post.html related handles the post section

+The second part of this post will tackle deployment, buying and attaching a domain name to the website.